cwrightlibrary/scla/website_notes.md

 > hate to say it again but it's just too long and would work better as a collapsible list.

 # job listings
-i won't include a screenshot of this because it's crazy long, but if we could create links for each job and just have a list of the links here we could free up some space
+i won't include a screenshot of this because it's crazy long, but if we could create links for each job and just have a list of the links here we could free up some spaces